 |Eat & drink safely : Avoid Street food

 Prevent bug bites

 Reduce your exposure to germs

 Avoid non-sterile medical or cosmetic equipment

-Besides above, it is sensible for you to get some sound advice from an experienced doctor who has specialized in travel medicine.
-Also, if you were suffering from a medical condition before, it is better to inform your family doctor about your complications and you’re travelling plan to India.
-Accordingly, your family doctor wills advice you what precautions you should take to prevent or minimize contracting diseases that are common in India.
+Besides the above, it is sensible for you to get some sound advice from an experienced doctor specializing in travel medicine.
+Also, if you were suffering from a medical condition before, it is better to inform your family doctor about your complications and your travel plan to India.
+Accordingly, your family doctor will advice you on what precautions you should take to prevent or minimize contracting diseases that are common in India.

 Health Information for Travelers to India

 |Foreign travel advice India : UK